Entire Care Systems, Inc. · Est. 2026

 Global → Local

 Proving the model where the burden is highest creates durable evidence.
-Kenya first — not as charity, but as rigorous validation.
+LMIC markets first — not as charity, but as rigorous validation.

 Equity by Design